Clay County School District (North Carolina): Consolidation and construction

 The 1950s brought a building boom.
 A new school was constructed at Shooting Creek and renovations occurred at Ogden and Elf Schools (Elf school closed in 1967, followed by Ogden in 1975, and Shooting Creek in 1978, each consolidating with Hayesville schools).
 Hayesville built a new auditorium, elementary school, and high school and added 14 acres including an athletic field.
 Hayesville schools also began using city water.
 In 1957 a gym was built for the high school (when a new high school gym opened in 1999, Hayesville Middle began using the former one).
 The current cafeteria was built in 1966.
 Hayesville's sports teams adopted the "Yellow Jackets" moniker and mascot by the 1970s.
 The Hayesville school band was organized in 1973.
 The kindergarten program began in 1973 with kindergarten buildings completed by 1976.
 In the mid-1970s Hayesville schools purchased an additional 20 acres.
 The bus garage was added in 1974.
 A new Occupational Education Building and a greenhouse was added in 1974.
 In the 1970s, students in the high school carpentry-masonry class built homes which were sold and also constructed the Clay County jail.

 In 1988, Hayesville Elementary School moved into a newly-constructed building.
 Hayesville Middle School was created in 1989 and moved into the former high school building in 1992.
 Until that time, Hayesville Elementary served kindergarten through 6th grade and Hayesville High School served 7th grade through 12th grade.
 After the creation of HMS, the middle school consisted of grades 5-8.
 Following the construction of the Hayesville Primary School in 2020, Hayesville Elementary now serves grades 3-5 and Hayesville Middle serves grades 6-8.

 The rock gymnasium was renovated in the early 2000s.
 Until 2005, the superintendent’s office was located in an old house next to campus.
 The house was the former Base Penland homestead, moved around 1941 from the Elf community to Hayesville to spare it from flooding during the creation of Chatuge Lake.
 In November 2005, the superintendent’s office was moved into the former vocational building.

+Hayesville Intermediate School under construction in October 2025.

 The old elementary school building was demolished in 2021.
 In May 2022, Clay County Schools announced plans for a new structure that will house grades 3-8; a new gym for Hayesville Middle School; a cafeteria to serve grades 3-12 and a new performing arts center.
-The project broke ground in July 2024 and the campus auditorium was demolished shortly thereafter to make room.
+The Hayesville Intermediate School project broke ground in July 2024 and the campus auditorium was demolished shortly thereafter to make room.
 The new complex is expected to open in January 2027.
 Starting with the 2024-2025 academic year, all Clay County Schools students were provided with free breakfast and lunch due to a federal grant established by the Healthy, Hunger-Free Kids Act of 2010.
+Cocaine was found on campus for the first time in spring 2026.